HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 ### Lighthouse

-[Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source, automated tool for improving the quality of web pages.
+<a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> is an open-source, automated tool for improving the quality of web pages.
 One key aspect of the tool is that it provides a set of audits to assess the status of a website in terms of performance, accessibility, SEO, best practices, and more.
-Lighthouse reports provide lab data, a way developers can get suggestions on how to improve website performance, but the Lighthouse score has no direct implications on the actual field data collected by [CrUX](https://developers.google.com/web/tools/chrome-user-experience-report).
-You can read more on Lighthouse and the correlation between its [lab scores and field data](https://web.dev/lab-and-field-data-differences/).
+Lighthouse reports provide lab data, a way developers can get suggestions on how to improve website performance, but the Lighthouse score has no direct implications on the actual field data collected by <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">CrUX</a>.
+You can read more on Lighthouse and the correlation between its <a hreflang="en" href="https://web.dev/lab-and-field-data-differences/">lab scores and field data</a>.

-HTTP Archive runs Lighthouse on its mobile web pages, which are also [throttled to emulate a slow 4G connection with a CPU slowdown](https://almanac.httparchive.org/en/2021/methodology#lighthouse).
+HTTP Archive runs Lighthouse on its mobile web pages, which are also [throttled to emulate a slow 4G connection with a CPU slowdown](../2021/methodology#lighthouse).

 We can analyze this data to provide another perspective on CMS performance, using the results of these synthetic tests, which also include metrics that are not tracked in CrUX.

 #### Performance score

-The Lighthouse [performance score](https://web.dev/performance-scoring/) is a weighted average of several metric scores.
+The Lighthouse <a hreflang="en" href="https://web.dev/performance-scoring/">performance score</a> is a weighted average of several metric scores.

 {{ figure_markup(
   image="median-lighthouse.png",